St Nicholas Church, Rochester

 St Nicholas Church is a former parish church in Rochester, Kent, England, next to Rochester Cathedral.
-It is now the offices of the Board of Education of the Diocese of Rochester.
+It is now the offices of the Board of Education of the Anglican Diocese of Rochester.
 It is a Grade I listed building.

 1420s church

 Since before the Norman conquest of England in the 11th century, Rochester had a parish of St Nicholas that worshipped at its own altar in Rochester Cathedral.
 But early in the 15th century there was a dispute between parishioners and the Bishop of Rochester.
 Henry Chichele, Archbishop of Canterbury, intervened and in 1421 the parishioners of St Nicholas were instructed to move out of the cathedral to a church of their own.

 The church of St Nicholas was duly built just north of the cathedral, in the north corner of the lay cemetery.
 It was completed in 1423 and consecrated on 18 December.

 1620s rebuilt church

 By 1620 the church was poor condition.
 It was partly demolished, rebuilt, and on 24 September 1624 John Buckeridge, Bishop of Rochester, reconsecrated it.
 The rebuilt church was completed with Geometric Decorated Gothic tracery windows: an example of 17th-century English Gothic Survival architecture.

 The church was restored between 1860 and 1862, when the windows were replaced with Gothic Revival ones, again replicating a Decorated Gothic style.

 In 1963–64 Diocesan offices were inserted in the west end and aisles, which were partitioned off for the purpose.
 In 1971 the 17th-century pulpit was removed.
 In 1973 the pews followed it, being replaced with chairs.
 In 1973–74 the Diocese made major repairs to the stonework at a cost of £21,000.

 St Nicholas is now the headquarters of the Diocesan Board of Education.